jsantiago611/digital-garden-master/_posts/2022-04-09-psalms-study.md

 status: ongoing
 ---

+{:.boxit}
-**Intended audience:** Christians who want to read the Psalms to enrich and inform their own prayers. [[Idea inspired by Pastor Tim Keller's books "Praying with the Psalms" & "Prayer", in addition to his study "Praying with the Psalms"::rsn]]
+**Intended audience:** Christians who want to read the Psalms to enrich and inform their own prayers. [[Idea inspired by Pastor Tim Keller's books "Praying with the Psalms" & "Prayer", in addition to his study "Praying with the Psalms"::rmn]]

+{:.boxit}
 **Epistemic status:** Pretty settled on this structure.
 Spent months and months reading through books and material before settling on this workflow.

 ---